 Medical Editor: John P. Cunha, DO, FACOEP

 Isopto Hyoscine (scopolamine hydrobromide) is an anticholinergic drug used to dilate (widen) your pupil when you have an inflammatory condition or in diagnostic or post-surgery situations in which this effect may be helpful.
-The brand name of this medication is discontinued, but generic versions may be available.
-Common side effects include temporary burning/stinging /redness of the eye.
-Blurred vision, sensitivity to light, drowsiness, or dry mouth may also occur.
+The brand name Isopto Hyoscine medication is discontinued, but generic versions may be available.
+Common side effects of Isopto Hyoscine (scopolamine hydrobromide) include temporary burning/stinging /redness of the eye, blurred vision, sensitivity to light, drowsiness, dry mouth, inflammation, or swelling of the eyelids.

 For refraction, administer one or two drops of Isopto Hyoscine topically in the eye(s) one hour before refracting.
 For uveitis, administer one or two drops topically in the eye(s) up to four times daily.
 Isopto Hyoscine may interact with other eye medications.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Isopto Hyoscine should be used only if prescribed.
 This drug passes into breast milk.
 Consult your doctor before breastfeeding.